Masterbatch Pigment Loading Guide

 Why higher concentration masterbatch is better economically

 A masterbatch with 30% pigment let down at 1:100 ratio achieves the same final color depth as a masterbatch with 15% pigment let down at 1:50.
-The former saves 50% on masterbatch volume — meaning lower freight, less inventory, fewer container changes during production.
+The former saves 50% on masterbatch volume, meaning lower freight, less inventory, and fewer container changes during production.

 Practical limit: pigment loading above 50% in masterbatch becomes increasingly difficult to disperse.
 Most quality masterbatch suppliers offer 25-40% pigment loadings as the sweet spot between concentration and dispersion quality.